amarkovytch/booloader/README.md

 target remote | qemu-system-x86_64 -hda ./boot.bin -S -gdb stdio
 ```
 This will stop before the first instruction (thanks to -S flag).
 You can now setup breakpoint to any address

+# Additional files
+Older version of the bootloader in 'real' mode can be found in 'old' folder